Evaluation and Statistics

 The Value of Metrics

-We move away from Project Counter with the Stone and Ramsden (2013) article.
-I introduce this article because it highlights how metrics can be used to assess the value of a library, which is often underestimated by administration but constantly required in order to garner the resources needed to improve or sustain a library's resources.
+COUNTER helps standardize what we count, but librarians have a broader question: what does usage mean for institutional value?
+Librarians and administrators rely on metrics because they help justify budgets and programs, and usage data can help construct those narratives.
+Stone and Ramsden (2013) offer such an example about how metrics can be used to assess the value a library creates for its institution.
 Here Stone and Ramsden investigate the correlation (not causation) between library usage and student retention.
 Increasing the latter is the Holy Grail of college and universities.
 The more students who attend college or university and finish, the more successful the college or university's mission is.
 However, universities struggle with keeping students and often lose nearly 25% of their students each year.
-If this were a public library report, it might be interesting to see how well electronic library usage correlates to continued usage and how such a correlation might result in outcomes defined by the library.
-One nice thing about the Stone and Ramsden article is that it does not depend on quantitative metrics alone but supports its findings through qualitative research.
+Stone and Ramsden are able to show a correlation between e-resource usage and student retention.
+This provides some evidence to administrators that libraries and their collections support a university's mission.
+If this were a public library report, it might be interesting to see how well e-resource usage, such as with ebooks or audiobooks, correlates with the outcomes desired by the library.
+But note that one interesting thing about the Stone and Ramsden article is that it does not depend on quantitative metrics alone but supports its findings through qualitative research.
 There's only so much a usage metric can say.

 Using Metrics